HasnathJami/AnimatedFlipView/README.md

 ```

-> or Using the following code in your Fragment
+> or Use the following code in your Fragment

 ```kotlin
 class YourFragment : Fragment() {